basbun/Plaud_API_Notion/API.Plaud.NET/README.md

   - Download the transcript file.
 This will return the BASE64 string for you to convert.
 - **DownloadSummaryFileAsync**
   - Download the summary file.
 This will return the BASE64 string for you to convert.

+# Notes:
+- Supported File Types:
+  - Use ```FileTypes``` static class which has all the supported file types you can pass.
+Not all types are supported by all endpoints.
+Check the Plaud UI to see what you can export for a transcript vs summary vs audio.
+You also don't have to use these, you can pass just a string when a file type is needed.
+These are provided to assist.